solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

     ![Alt text](media/02_primary_address.png)

 6. Finally, much of the basic JSON functionality that has existed pre-PG16 is still available and can also be used.
-In this example, you are using the containment operator (where one json document is contained inside another) to select data in addition to using the backwards compatable JSON syntax:
+In this example, you are using the containment operator (where one json document is contained inside another) to select data in addition to using the backwards compatible JSON syntax:

     ```sql
     SELECT listing_id, name as listing_name, city, listings.amenities